Sukhoi Su-47

-The Sukhoi Su-47 Berkut (Сухой Су-47 «Беркут» in Kazakh language) (NATO reporting name Firkin), also designated S-32 and S-37 during initial development, was a Russian experimental supersonic technology demonstrator developed by the JSC Sukhoi Company.
-A distinguishing feature of the aircraft was its forward-swept wing intended to give the aircraft increased agility and maneuverability.
-While serial production of the type never materialized and the configuration was not further pursued, the sole aircraft produced served as a technology demonstrator prototype for a number of technologies later used in the Su-35 as a fourth-generation fighter, and the Su-57 as a fifth-generation fighter.
+The Sukhoi Su-47 Berkut (Сухой Су-47 «Беркут» in Kazakh, NATO: Firkin, designated S-32 and S-37 during initial development) is a Russian twin-engine, forward-swept wing, supersonic technology demonstrator developed by the JSC Sukhoi Company.

+Powered by two Soloviev D-30 engines, the forward-sweep was intended to give the aircraft increased agility and maneuverability.
+While serial production of the type never materialized and the configuration was not further pursued, the sole aircraft produced served as a prototype for a number of technologies later used in Sukhoi's Su-35 fourth-generation fighter, and the Su-57 fifth-generation fighter.

+The single model was first flown in 1997, and made regular appearances at Russia's MAKS air show until 2007, after which it made one appearance in 2019.

 Development

 Originally known as the S-37, Sukhoi redesignated its advanced test aircraft as the Su-47 in 2002.
-Officially nicknamed Berkut (Беркут) (the Kazakh word for "Eagle"), the Su-47 was originally built as Russia's principal testbed for composite materials and sophisticated fly-by-wire control systems, as well as new airframe technologies.
+Officially nicknamed Berkut (Беркут; the Kazakh word for "Eagle"), the Su-47 was originally built as Russia's principal testbed for composite materials and sophisticated fly-by-wire control systems, as well as new airframe technologies.

 TsAGI has long been aware of the advantages of forward-swept wings, with research including the development of the Tsibin LL and study of the captured Junkers Ju 287 in the 1940s.
 At high angles of attack, the wing tips remain retracted allowing the aircraft to retain aileron control.
 Conversely to more conventional rear-swept wings, forward sweep geometrically creates increased angle of incidence of the outer wing sections when the wing bends under load.
 The wings experience higher bending moments, leading to a tendency for the wings to fail structurally at lower speeds than for a straight or aft-swept wing.

 The project was launched in 1983 on order from the Soviet Air Force.
 However after the fall of the USSR, funding from the government was frozen and instead the project continued to be privately funded by Sukhoi.
 Like its US counterpart, the Grumman X-29, the Su-47 was primarily a technology demonstrator for future Russian fighters such as the Sukhoi Su-57.
 The forward-swept wing configuration was ultimately not pursued because it was mainly advantageous at transonic speeds while an aft-swept wing was superior at supersonic speeds.